rome/tools/packages/@romejs/compiler/lint/rules/react/noDirectMutationState.test.md

     5 │               return <div>Hello {this.props.name}</div>;
     6 │             }

   ℹ Calling setState() after mutating this.state directly may replace the mutation you made.
-Theonly
+The
-    place you may set this.state directly is in a constructor of a react class component.
+    only place you may set this.state directly is in a constructor of a react class component.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━